fpeterschmitt/watchngo/README.md

 watchngo [-conf watchngo.ini] [-command <your command> -match <match> [-filter <filter>] [-debug] [-output unixshell|raw|stdout]]
 ```

-When using `-command -match -filter` options, configuration will be ignored.
+The configuration file is used only when `-command` and `-filter` parameter are in use.
 This makes it possible to use `watchngo` without writing a configuration file.

 ### Configuration